Lambiek

 Erotic Comics

-and pornography in comics
+An overview of eroticism and adult pornography in comics

 Comics with a sexual content are always bound - or at least influenced - by the current cultural taboos.
 According to ruling opinions of what is tolerated, sexual comics will either be sold above or below the counter.
 While depicting bare breasts is not such a big deal in Western Europe, where female nudity is used for selling anything from shampoo to cars, but in America, naked breasts are associated solely with sex, and therefore banned from public display.
 In Japan, many sex comics (manga) deal with sex between or with underaged teenagers - the depiction of which is considered pedophilia in most Western comics.
 This goes to show that what is considered titillating in one culture, may be viewed as criminal in another.